Andrea/Portdocs/README.md

 I know this is not stricly part of the port but it is part of a set of problems that present itself during this process and I think it is important to make sure people working on the project can work as effectively as possible with as little disruption possible

 * ~~created the empty C# and F# projects~~
-* disasembled current script into Fake targets
-*
+* ~~disasembled current script into Fake targets~~ this is a little harder than it might appear at first because of paths also I am hoping the build fails when something goes wrong :D

+### 8th June

+Checking paths and verifyign the build fails as it should

 # Summary